 - B.A.
 Anthropology, Williams College, 1988.

 - M.A.
 East Asian Studies, Stanford University, 1992.

 - Ph.D.
 Anthropology, University of California, Santa Cruz, 2001.

-Professor Clayton’s work, broadly speaking, explores the question of Chineseness – how and why it becomes a compelling form of collective subjectivity (be it nationalist, diasporic, regional, civilizational) at different points in time and space.
-Her research and teaching areas thus encompass sovereignty and imperialism, nationalisms and transnationalisms, ethnicity and diaspora, history, collective memory, and place-making, especially as they have played out in 20th-century China and Chinese communities abroad.
-Her recent book examines how conceptions and practices of sovereignty shaped the categories through which Chineseness was imagined in Macau (a southern Chinese city that had been a Portuguese colony since the mid-sixteenth century), as that city prepared to be transferred from Portuguese to Chinese administration in 1999.
-Future research projects include an oral history of the Cultural Revolution in Macau, and the social identification of hunxue’er or “mestizos” in greater China.
+Professor Clayton’s work explores the question of Chineseness: how and why it becomes a compelling form of collective subjectivity (be it nationalist, diasporic, regional, civilizational) at different points in time and space.
+Her research and teaching areas thus encompass sovereignty and imperialism, nationalisms and transnationalisms, “blood ties,” and collective memory, especially as they have played out in 20th-century China and Chinese communities abroad.
+Her first book examined how conceptions and practices of sovereignty shaped the categories through which Chineseness was imagined in Macau (a southern Chinese city that had been a Portuguese colony since the mid-sixteenth century), as that city prepared to be transferred from Portuguese to Chinese administration in 1999.
+She has also published on the Cultural Revolution in Macau, the social identification of hunxue’er or “mestizos” in Macau and greater China.
 Professor Clayton also maintains an active vocation as a Chinese-English translator.

 ASAN 312, Contemporary Asian Civilizations

 ASAN 650, Marriage and Family in East Asia

 - Sovereignty at the Edge: Macau and the Question of Chineseness.
 Harvard University Press East Asia Monograph Series.
 December 2009.

 - Lam, Agnes, and Cathryn Clayton.
 2016.
 “Macau One Two Three: Evaluating Macau’s ‘Cultural Revolution’.”
 Modern China Studies 23(2):163-186.